Reading Time: 17 minutes

 Nearby City: Roseburg, OR, Central Point, OR, Klamath Falls, OR, Medford, OR, Altamont, OR, Bend, OR, Ashland, OR, Springfield, OR.

-Crescent Lake : Klamath County
+Crescent Lake: Klamath County

 Best time to visit: All year round

-Activities can be performed: Fishing, hunting, hiking, horseback riding, mountain biking, snowmobiling, riding, skiing, and dog sled racing.
+Activities: Fishing, hunting, hiking, horseback riding, mountain biking, snowmobiling, riding, skiing, and dog sled racing.

 Google Map Link: https://goo.gl/maps/toDooAU1h8LajR2Q9